dig-dao/digdao-web/src/content/projects/en/did-vc-sbt.md

 As an owner wallet for smart contracts to be released by Dig DAO in the future, and eventually as a wallet owned by the DAO for treasury management, instead of using multisig wallets like Gnosis Safe, we aim to create a system where the private keys are held in a self-custodial manner, while decentralizing the management, and making it usable within commonly used tools in the DAO.

-### Open Credential Verifier: Verifiable Credentials の相互運用性を高める
+### Open Credential Verifier: Increase Interoperability of Verifiable Credentials

 ![Open Credential Verifier 概要](/images/open-verifier-image.jpg)